-We introduce InCoM, an end-to-end approach for whole-body mobile manipulation that addresses two key challenges: stage-dependent perceptual focus under dynamic viewpoints and coordinated action generation between the mobile base and the manipulator.
-By leveraging IDPPM, InCoM dynamically allocates multi-scale perceptual resources based on inferred motion intent, enabling the policy to adapt its sensing focus across navigation and manipulation stages.
-Through DARM, InCoM performs parallel geometric and semantic affinity modeling with adaptive fusion, resulting in more stable and reliable cross-modal alignment.
-Finally, DCFM enables coordinated whole-body action generation by explicitly modeling bidirectional interactions between the base and the arm through conditional flow matching.
-Evaluations on SetTable, TidyHouse, and PrepareGroceries without privileged information show that InCoM consistently outperforms existing methods, achieving higher task success rates and more stable whole-body motions in complex environments.
+We present InCoM, an end-to-end framework for mobile manipulation that addresses two key challenges: stage-dependent perception under dynamic viewpoints and coordinated action generation between the mobile base and the manipulator.
+Extensive evaluations on SetTable, TidyHouse, and PrepareGroceries without privileged information, as well as real-world experiments, demonstrate that InCoM consistently outperforms existing methods, achieving higher task success rates and more stable whole-body motions in complex environments.

-While InCoM achieves strong performance in whole-body mobile manipulation, several limitations remain.
-Training from scratch on task-specific data may limit generalization to unseen action modes or object interactions; incorporating large-scale pretrained representations and stronger reasoning mechanisms could improve adaptability.
-The current intent inference module, while effective, leaves room for improvement in modeling complex and rapidly evolving task dynamics, which may benefit from richer multi-step context or auxiliary supervision.
-In addition, extending the framework to long-horizon tasks is an interesting direction for future work.
+Despite strong performance, several limitations remain.
+First, training on task-specific data may limit generalization to unseen action patterns or object interactions; incorporating large-scale pretrained representations could improve robustness.
+Second, the current intent inference module may still struggle with complex or rapidly changing task dynamics.
+Finally, extending the framework to long-horizon tasks remains an important direction for future work.